-This platform has over 15 million users and offers 24/7 support.
+This survey tool has over 15 million users and offers 24/7 support.
 The Basic Plan is free but it limits you to ten questions and 100 respondents per survey.
 All their paid plans, starting at $17/month, offer unlimited questions and responses.

 SurveyMonkey also has a partnership with the independent company, Clicktools, which integrates surveys and forms into CRMs like Salesforce.